Best homeowners insurance companies in Arizona for 2025

 -

 Why Auto-Owners made our list: In addition to a more competitive average rate than the Arizona average, Auto-Owners has a robust list of potential discounts homeowners can use to keep their premiums low.
 Auto-Owners also offers an excellent collection of add-on coverage options, such as guaranteed home replacement cost, water backup of sewers or drains, special personal property, ordinance or law coverage and its signature Homeowners Plus program.
 However, Auto-Owners scored below average in the 2024 J.D.
-Power U.S. Insurance Digital Experience Study for service, so homeowners who want to handle their policies online or on their smartphone might want to keep this in mind.
+Power U.S. Insurance Digital Experience Study for service, so homeowners who want to manage their policies online or on their smartphone might want to keep this in mind.

 Avg. premium for $300K dwelling